python/devguide/committing.rst

 Note that cherry_picker.py_ adds the branch prefix automatically.

-Apply the label ``cherry-pick or X.Y`` to the backport pull request.
-Once the backport pull request has been created, remove the ``needs backport to X.Y`` label from the original pull request on ``master``.
-Only Core Developers can apply labels to GitHub pull requests.
+Once the backport pull request has been created, remove the ``needs backport to X.Y`` label from the original pull request.
+(Only Core Developers can apply labels to GitHub pull requests).

 .. _cherry_picker.py: https://github.com/python/core-workflow/tree/master/cherry_picker